trpc/trpc/README.md

 ## Relationship to GraphQL

+> 🚧  Docs in progress

 GraphQL is amazing, I'm a massive fan, & have made many GraphQL-servers and the ecosystem around it is mature with things like Apollo & Relay.
 It's amazing to be able to make a flexible API where each consumer can pick just the data needed for it.
 If you are already have a custom GraphQL-server for your project, you're probably in no need for tRPC.

 The thing is, GraphQL isn't that easy to get right - ACL is needed to be solved on a per-type basis, complexity analysis, and performance are non-trivial things to get right.

 We've taken a lot of inspiration from GraphQL & if you've made GraphQL-servers before you'll be familiar with the concept of input types and resolvers.

-tRPC is targeted towards monolithic TypeScript (or JS) repositories where you couple your API layer and your apps.
-Once your team grows you might want to

 ## Alternative projects

+> 🚧  Docs in progress

-frameworks - blitzjs, redwood, ???
+frameworks - blitzjs, redwood, [...]

 ....